-- 5.49 Hotels are a main town centre use (as identified in the NPPF) and will be acceptably located within the city centre providing a sustainably located facility with excellent access to the city centre's shops, services and public transport links in accordance with Local Plan Policies R2, JE6 and CCCAAP Policy CC19. - 5.50 The Scheme proposes a potential hotel of up to 150 bedrooms.
-Flexibility in the location of the potential hotel has been sought, with several potential locations proposed in the Land Use Parameter Plans. - 5.51 The hotel use accords with Policy R2 and CC1 and CCCAAP Policy CC19.
+- 5.55 Hotels are a main town centre use (as identified in the NPPF) and will be acceptably located within the city centre providing a sustainably located facility with excellent access to the city centre's shops, services and public transport links in accordance with Local Plan Policies R2, JE6 and CCCAAP Policy CC19. - 5.56 Both the Consented Scheme and the Refined Scheme provide the potential for a hotel of up to 150 bedrooms.
+Flexibility in the location of the potential hotel has been sought, with several potential locations proposed in the Land Use Parameter Plans.

+5.57 The hotel use accords with Policy R2 and CC1 and CCCAAP Policy CC19.
 If a hotel is not brought forward in the development Blocks identified, other approved uses are permitted instead.